G-S9N6DX06CF

 Conventional mounting takes place in the water.

-The buoyancy effect alleviates the bulk that would make mating on land very difficult.
+The buoyancy effect alleviates the bulk that would make mating on land exceedingly difficult.

 These are the only African land mammals that mate in the water.